josephryan/Ohdera_et_al_2018/README.md

 script to run the following: (1) platanus assemble, (2) platanus scaffold, and (3) platanus gap_close.
 Run `perldoc plat.pl` for manual.

+## count_diffs.pl

+script to identify orthologues in the specified combinations of taxa.